 About

-The society was formed in 1965 in anticipation of the 1968 bicentennial of the incorporation of East Windsor, CT due primarily to the efforts of its founding president L. Ellsworth Stoughton with the support of many members of the community.
-Our purposes are to discover, procure, and preserve whatever may relate to the civil, ecclesiastical and natural history of the Town of East Windsor in particular and to the state of Connecticut in general.
+The society was formed in 1965 in anticipation of the 1968 bicentennial of the incorporation of the town of East Windsor, CT.
+This was due primarily to the efforts of its founding president L. Ellsworth Stoughton and the support of numerous members of the community.
+Our purpose is to discover, procure, and preserve whatever may relate to the civil, ecclesiastical, and natural history of the Town of East Windsor in particular and to the state of Connecticut in general.
 Its aim is also to collect, preserve and publish historical and biographical material relating to East Windsor and its five villages: Broad Brook, Melrose, Scantic, Warehouse Point, and Windsorville.

 Our main museum of local history is housed in the East Windsor Academy building.
 The exhibits and artifacts on display are interesting and varied, reflecting East Windsor’s rich history from Colonial and Revolutionary periods to the present.
-Along with the main building, there is the Osborn House, Broad Brook Barber Shop, East Windsor Probate Court, Barber Hill School 7 barns located on 42 acres.
+Along with the main building, there is the Osborn House, Broad Brook Barber Shop, East Windsor Probate Court, Barber Hill School, 7 barns, and an outhouse all located on 42+ acres.

 The East Windsor Historical Society